![]() |

-Also referred to as "walk-away" leases, this is the type of lease that most consumers get.
+Also referred to as "walk-away" leases, this is the type of lease that most car shoppers get.
 It allows you to return your vehicle at the end of the lease and not be responsible for anything other than excessive "wear and tear" and mileage charges.

 In preparing a closed-end lease, the leasing company tries to predict what the vehicle will be worth at the end of the lease based on historical data and industry guides (this is called the residual value).
 Your monthly lease payment will reflect whatever residual value the leasing company assigns to your vehicle.